davekinkead/davekinkead.github.io/vitae.md

 ## Talks & Presentations

+  - _Matching Tactics to Strategy in Digital Pedagogy_, MGIEP TECH2018, Mahatma Gandhi Institute of Education for Peace and Sustainable Development, Visakhapatnam India, November 2018
+  - _Schools as Sites of Public Reason_, Association for Moral Education, Barcelona, November 2018
   - _Pedagogy as Quality Assurance_, Exploring Online Education with the Indian Government, Deakin University, July 2018
   - _Online Critical Thinking_, Digital Pedagogies Conference, Mahatma Gandhi Institute of Education for Peace and Sustainable Development, Visakhapatnam India, December 2017
   - _Simulation as Argument_, Telling Digital Stories, Digital Humanities and Social Sciences, University of Queensland, May 2017